andreas-mausch/andreas-mausch.github.io/blog/_posts/2022-02-24-rabbitmq-cli-dead-letter-exchange-and-quorum-queue.md

 ```

 Note: We set the `ackmode` to `reject_requeue_false` to reject the message.
-The rejected message will be placed in the dead letter queue `my-dlx-queue`.
+The rejected message will be placed in the `dead-letter-queue`.

 # Use a quorum queue for automatic retries